 Tie a piece of string onto the stem of an apple.
 Tie the string to a high place so that the apple is at the same height as your forehead.
 Give the apple room to swing back and forth.
 Standing several feet away and pull the apple towards you until it touches your forehead.
 Let go and it will swing away from you.
 Stand completely still and watch the apple as it then swings back towards you.
 The apple will not hit you in the face, although it looks like it will.
 Some of the kinetic energy that causes the apple to move is now converted to potential energy due to gravity.
 This causes the apple to slow down as it continues to swing.

 Find a large, heavy ball and a small, light ball for this experiment.
-This activity is best done outdoors or in a very large room.
+You'll need a lot of room, so consider taking this activity outdoors.
 Hold the large ball in one hand.
 Place the smaller ball on top and hold it still.
 Take your hands off of both balls at the same time.
 The largest ball hits the ground and the smallest ball hits the larger one and bounces into the air.
 This happens because kinetic energy has been transferred from the larger ball to the smaller.

 Drum and Drumsticks